CARBIMAZOLE

 FAQs

 CARBIMAZOLE contains Carbimazole, an anti-thyroid agent that works by decreasing the production of thyroid hormones by the thyroid gland.
-Thus, balances the levels of thyroid hormones.
+Thus, it balances the levels of thyroid hormones.

 CARBIMAZOLE may be used before thyroid surgery to make the thyroid gland function properly before the surgery.